dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ![image-20200615232502528](./images/image-20200615232502528.png)

 The connector catalog appears with a list of the cloud pak connectors which are installed locally.
 There are many more connectors available although not all all of them run ‘locally’.
-Some of the connectors are currently available in the pak locally, all of them are available on the IBM cloud – you can use the ones that run on the IBM cloud directly from ICP4i designer as well – you just need to link ICP4i to your IBM cloud account, which we won’t be doing in this code pattern.
+Some of the connectors are currently available in the pak locally, all of them are available on the IBM cloud – you can use the ones that run on the IBM cloud directly from ICP4i designer as well – you just need to link ICP4i to your IBM cloud account, which we won’t be doing in this tutorial.

 More connectors are being developed constantly – for a list, look here: https://www.ibm.com/cloud/app-connect/connectors/